leenajvp/EscapeRoom-VR/README.md

 This is a group University project for the final year VR module.

 The given task was to design and develop a VR escape room game that implements good VR design practices.
+Any use of ‘Game creation kits’ (such as Unity XR Interaction toolkit) was strictly banned, all mechanics must be created by the team members.

 ### Collaborators:
 - [Gabriela Pyjas](https://github.com/gabpyj) (Programming (Locomotion, Puzzles))